 6. Parkway West Medical Center

 The Parkway West Medical Center opened in 1974.
-The medical center had enough rooms to accommodate approximately 300 patients.
-For 30 years if serviced those in need until the doors were closed.
+The medical centwe could accommodate approximately 300 patients.
+It remained in operation for 30 years.

-Multiple people considered purchasing the site, renovating and reopening it with other uses in mind but the plans always fall through.
-The property has continued to deteriorate and get vandalized over the years.
+Multiple people considered purchasing the site, renovating and reopening it with other uses in mind, but the plans always fall through.
+The property continues to deteriorate and has been vandalized over the years.

 Because of all of the wear, deterioration, vandalism, and overgrowth of plants the facility is rather scary for those daring to visit.

-People interested in checking out haunted places in Miami that go here may be disappointed if they cannot get in because police keep a close eye on the place.
+People interested in checking out haunted places in Miami, may be disappointed if they cannot get in because police keep a close eye on the place.